$P=W$ via $\mathcal{H}_2$: Hecke correspondences

-the generating series of the Segre classes\footnote{This also follows from the general theory of Segre classes, see \cite{fulton1998intersection}.}.
-Taking into account that $m-m'=\rank\CF_\alpha$, we obtain that the result is $s_{n+1-\rank\CF_\alpha}(\CF_\alpha)$.
-In our notation, the Segre classes correspond to the complete homogeneous symmetric functions.
-The final formula reads
+which is the generating series of the Segre classes of $\CF_\alpha = \CE_0/\CE_1$\footnote{This also follows from the general theory of Segre classes, see \cite{fulton1998intersection}.}.
+In our notation, the Segre classes correspond to the complete homogeneous symmetric functions $h_n$.
+Hence we obtain